 IF THE WORLD HEALTH Organization FIGURES WORRY ABOUT A SIMILAR OR OTHER INFECTION,

-then stood the world on its head.
-Scientists and politicians worldwide would stand over the issue and would be taken to drastic measures to restrict that.
+Then stood the world on its head.
+Scientists and politicians worldwide would rise over the issue and would be taken to drastic measures to restrict that.

-Critical analysis with attention to recommendations at micro, mega, macro level.
+Critical analysis with attention to recommendations at a micro, mega, macro level.